betselotz/Klebs_Binformatics_analysis/README.md

 ## Download and Explore FastQC Results

-After running `FastQC`, you can download the resulting HTML reports to your local machine for evaluation.
+After running `FastQC`, we downloaded the resulting HTML reports to our HPC home directory and our local computer for visualization.

 1. **Copy the HTML results to your home directory on the cluster**